ch627110/Sign-up-Form/README.md

 - Focused on accessibility best practices.

 ## Screenshots
 User tries to submit the form with a missing field.
 ![alt text](/screenshots/image.png)

 User tries to submit the form with an invalid email.
 ![alt text](/screenshots/image-1.png)

-User tried to the submit the form with an invalid phone number
+User tried to the submit the form with an invalid phone number.
 ![alt text](/screenshots/image-2.png)

 User enters a valid phone number in the form.
 ![alt text](/screenshots/image-3.png)

 ## Future Improvements